-New Driver’s Licence and General Identification Cards
+Redesigned Driver’s Licence and General Identification Cards

-The new cards feature elements and colours from the GNWT’s Visual Identity Program that convey the North’s energy: sun, wind, water, aurora borealis, natural resources and the spirit of our rich and diverse cultures.
+Our driver's licence and general identification cards feature elements and colours from the GNWT’s Visual Identity Program that convey the North’s energy: sun, wind, water, aurora borealis, natural resources and the spirit of our rich and diverse cultures.

 Several official NWT symbols were incorporated: